2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Progress Thus Far

 Dr. Goodwin’s team has reached its goal of enrolling nearly 500 women who were treated for HR-positive breast cancer.
 The team is analyzing blood and clinical information that will allow them to identify environmental and lifestyle factors, such as stress, physical activity, trauma, surgery, and medication use, that may be related to recurrence as well as blood-based markers, such as circulating tumor cells (CTCs), that may predict risk of recurrence.
 So far, they have observed 28 cancer events, half of which are distant recurrences.
-The study is also generating survivorship information about the medical, psychological and lifestyle status of the study participants.
-Together, these results may lead to novel interventions to lower the risk of late recurrence and will enhance understanding of the health and well-being of breast cancer survivors who are more than five years post-diagnosis.
+Recently, they found that the presence of CTCs was associated with a striking increase in the risk of metastases developing during the subsequent year.
+The study is also generating survivorship information about the medical, psychological, and lifestyle status of the study participants.
+Those studies revealed that women report strong emotional ties and stable overall health, with the majority physically active and maintaining balanced diets.
+Many use vitamin and calcium supplements with little use of unproven anti-cancer therapies.
+These results suggest the breast cancer survivors participating in their study are doing well and following healthy lifestyles.

 What’s next